Aboriginal and Torres Strait Islander viewers are advised that this website contains the names and images of people who have passed

 Methodology

-To achieve this aim, the project was directed by a Project Steering Committee (called the AJC RCIADIC Working Group), which comprised of Aboriginal Justice Caucus members, including representatives from Aboriginal Community Controlled Organisations (ACCOs) and Chairpersons from Regional Aboriginal Justice Advisory Committees (RAJACs).
+To achieve this aim, the project was directed by a Project Steering Committee (called the AJC Working Group) comprising AJC members, including representatives from Aboriginal Community Controlled Organisations and Chairpersons from Regional Aboriginal Justice Advisory Committees.
+The Working Group contributed to project findings through a series of workshops responsible for review and sign-off of all project deliverables and key outputs, which enabled members to focus their efforts on the most impactful aspects of the project, including its design, and development and framing of key findings.

-Problems identified in earlier assessment and review processes:
+We identified the following problems in earlier assessment and review processes:

 • Too much focus on actions taken rather than on the impact or effect of those actions.